Ved-programmer/Login-System/readme.md

 - ### Interaction between files :
-   * The main.py file uses the deleteAccountGui.py, loginGui.py, passChangeGui.py, signUpGui.py file according to the button clicked.
+   * The main.py file uses the deleteAccountGui.py, loginGui.py, passChangeGui.py and signUpGui.py file according to the button clicked.

-   * The deleteAccountGui.py, loginGui.py, passChangeGui.py, signUpGui.py uses deleteAccount.py, login.py, passChange.py, signUp.py files respectively for the backend.
+   * The deleteAccountGui.py, loginGui.py, passChangeGui.py and signUpGui.py use the deleteAccount.py, login.py, passChange.py and signUp.py files respectively for the backend.

-   * The gui files(deleteAccountGui.py, loginGui.py, passChangeGui.py, signUpGui.py) the guiUtilityFuncs.py files to create the gui, as the guiUtilityFuncs.py contains the blue print and repetetive code needed by the files.
+   * The gui files(deleteAccountGui.py, loginGui.py, passChangeGui.py, signUpGui.py) use the guiUtilityFuncs.py files to create the gui, as the guiUtilityFuncs.py contains the blue print and repetetive code needed by the files.

-   * The deleteAccount.py removes the particular username-password combination from the data.txt file, the loginGui.py checks the username-password combination in the data.txt file.
+   * The deleteAccount.py removes the particular username-password combination from the data.txt file, the login.py checks the username-password combination in the data.txt file.
 The passChange.py file changes the password of a given username, signUp.py file makes and stores the username-password combination in the data.txt file.
 These backend files use the backEndUtilityFuncs.py file for repetetive tasks.

-   * For all the reading and writing from the data.txt to take place the passwords needed to be encrypted.
+   * For all the reading and writing from the data.txt to take place the passwords need to be encrypted.
 The hashing.py takes in a string and encrypts it.

    * While creating an account or changing password, the checks.py file does important checks, like the strength of the password, checking if no duplicate accounts can be made etc.

 ---

-## Status :
+## Current Status :

-In-development, not in condition to use
+Bug fixes, In condition to use

 ---